 Kevin Takahide Lee

 Kevin Takahide Lee has a Bachelor's of Music in Opera Performance from the University of British Columbia and a Master's of Music in Voice Performance from The University of Western Ontario.
-He teaches for the city of Burnaby, and is involved with musical and theatrical productions from Victoria BC to Edmonton Alberta.
+He teaches for the City of Burnaby, and is involved with productions throughout BC, Alberta and Winnipeg.

 ~